augustposch/wildfire/README.md

 # wildfire
-This repo contains a paper that teammates and I wrote, called, "Machine learning for wildfire prediction from meteorological data in California and Nevada, USA".
+This repo contains a paper that teammates and I wrote, called "Machine learning for wildfire prediction from meteorological data in California and Nevada, USA".
 Below is the abstract.

 This project used meteorological data to predict wildfire ignitions, temporally within 10-day